-Whatfix was the preferred solution for Experian due to the following reasons:
+Whatfix was the perfect solution for Experian due to its:

-- Exceptional Customer Service: Dependable customer service, with 1/5th the waiting time of nearest competitor
+- Exceptional customer service: Dependable customer service, with 1/5th the waiting time our the nearest competitor

-Whatfix helps Experian provide real time training and onboarding assistance that’s personalized to users’ role, language and instance (which is customised per region and BU):
+Whatfix helped Experian provide real-time training and onboarding assistance that was personalized to each sales users’ role, language, and instance (which is customized per region and BU), including:

-Multiformats to Reduce Video Creation Effort: Launching Salesforce in a new business unit could require a few months of content creation effort.
+Auto-Generated Multi-Format Content : Launching Salesforce in a new business unit could require a few months of content creation effort.
 However, Whatfix’s auto-generated multiformats (videos, PDFs, slideshows etc.) reduced that time to a month.
-The content maintenance effort for the frequently changing Salesforce, especially on videos that could run into days is also done now in minutes!
+The content maintenance effort for the frequently changing Salesforce, especially on videos that could run into days is also done now in minutes.
 Experian also plans to leverage Whatfix’s SCORM integration to use this content as learning courses in their LMS Cornerstone.